albertov19/uniswap-interface-moonbeam/README.md

 ## Moonbase Alpha Addresses

-To make the interface work with your Moonbase Alpha deployment, you need to modify the following files:
+To make the interface work with your Moonbase Alpha deployment, you need to modify the `./src/moonbase_address.json`.
+Also make sure that you modify the addresses in the SDK repo.

-- Multicall Address: `./src/constants/multicall/index.ts`
-- Router Address: `./src/constants/index.ts`
-- Factory/Router Address: `./src/state/swap/hooks.ts`

 On Moonbase Alpha, these are the following addresses: